Umbel convexity and the geometry of trees: A characterization of non-negative curvature

 \begin{proof} Let $x,y,z\in \met X$ and let $m_{xy}$ be a midpoint of $x$ and $y$.
 Since $\met X$ is geodesic there exists a geodesic connecting $m_{xy}$ and $z$, and for each $n \ge 1$, a point $z_n$ on this geodesic such that $\dX(m_{xy},z_n)=\frac{\dX(m_{xy},z)}{2^n}$.
 Set $z_0=z$ and $\alpha_n$ to be such that

 Note that it is sufficient to show that $\alpha_0\le 2$ in order to show that $\metXd$ has non-negative curvature.
-Observe first that the $2$-tripod inequality with constant $K=1$ applied to $z_n,x,y,m_{xy}$ gives that for all $n\ge 1$,
+Observe first that the $2$-fork inequality with constant $K=1$ applied to $z_n,x,y,m_{xy}$ gives that for all $n\ge 1$,

 and thus

 which means that $\alpha_n\le 4$ for all $n\ge 1$.